MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/seeded-licenses.md

 # Seeded licenses in Power Automate

 Entitlements to use [Power Automate capabilities](types.md#license-entitlements) (standard connectors, premium connectors) can be obtained via seeded licenses.
-Seeded licenses are user licenses, they are tied to other Microsoft products and they offer limited capabilities on Power Automate.
+Seeded licenses are a particular type of [Power Automate user licenses](types.md#user-licenses), they are tied to other Microsoft products and they offer limited capabilities on Power Automate.

 ## Types of seeded licenses